Prince of Wales Fort: Construction of the present stone fort

 The original wooden fort was replaced by a massive stone fort, probably to abide by the Royal Charter which required that Rupert's Land should be fortified.

 Construction of this fort was started in 1731 near what was then called Eskimo Point.
 It was in the form of a square, with sides 90 m long and walls 6 m tall and 9 m thick at the base.

 It had forty-two cannon mounted on the walls.
 The cannon were massive, some weighing as much as 2500 kg, built to fire nine, eighteen and 24-pound balls.
 There was also a battery across the river on Cape Merry meant to hold six more cannon.

 In battle

-In the 1780s, the French government launched a Hudson Bay expedition to damage HBC activities in that bay.
-Three French warships of the expedition, led by Jean-François de La Pérouse, captured the Prince of Wales Fort in 1782.
-The fort was manned by only 39 (non-military) men at the time, and the fort's governor, Samuel Hearne, recognised the numerical and military imbalance and surrendered without a single shot being fired.
-The French partially destroyed the fort, but its mostly-intact ruins survive to this day.
+In the 1780s, the French government launched a Hudson Bay expedition to disrupt HBC activities in the bay.
+Three French warships, led by Jean-François de La Pérouse, captured the Prince of Wales Fort in 1782.
+The fort was manned by only 39 non-military personnel at the time, and its governor, Samuel Hearne, recognized the numerical and military imbalance and surrendered without a shot being fired.
+The French partially destroyed the fort, but its mostly intact ruins survive to this day.

 The fort returned to the HBC in 1783.
-Thereafter, its importance waned with the decline in the fur trade although the post was refounded a little way up the river.
+Thereafter, its importance waned with the decline of the fur trade, although the post was later refounded a short distance up the river.

 Map of Prince of Wales Fort prepared in black ink by R.I.
 Ruggles, from original manuscript (map G. 1/19) in the Archives, Hudson's Bay Company, London.